 Related Topic: Cleaning AC Ducts – Can You Do It Yourself?

 One of the best ways to prevent AC drain line clogs is to install a safety switch.
 This switch will automatically turn off your AC unit if the line becomes clogged.
 When your drain line clogs, water can back up into your home and cause damage to not only the AC unit but for the surrounding structures as well.
 By installing a safety switch, you can catch problems early and prevent any damage to your AC unit.

 Schedule Professional AC Maintenance

 Keeping your AC drain line clear is an important part of overall HVAC maintenance.
 But it is still only one step; all AC units require additional maintenance throughout the year to keep them running smoothly.
 And your local HVAC professionals at Aire Serv can help!
 We offer AC maintenance plans to keep your unit running efficiently all year long.
-Call us at 855-512-2886 or schedule an appointment online today!
+Call us or schedule an appointment online today!